alxmrs/website/index.md

-## Hi there, I'm Alex Rosengarten!
+# Hi there, I'm Alex Rosengarten!

 My passion is learning about learning about learning.
-I aim to use machine learning to help human learning, computer vision to realize my vision for the world, and hopefully go on a few adventures along the way.
+I aim to use machine learning to help human learning, computer vision to realize *my* vision, and hopefully go on a few adventures along the way.

+I currently work at Google on the [Arcs project](https://github.com/PolymerLabs/arcs).
+Here, I'm building technology to protect user privacy in the AI era.

+Before this, I was a Machine Learning Engineer at [Aira.io](https://aira.io), a remote assistance platform for the blind.

-You can check out my public profiles or find out <a href="/blog">what I've been up to</a>.
+You can check out my public profiles, email me, or read [some of my thoughts](/blog).